Brief data for post-1B- tension post

 High strength low alloy steel-AISC table 2-5 for plates-CM#14.

-For the High strength low alloy, we have one category which is ASTM A 572 it has five grades, grade 42 for which the yield stress equals 42 ksi, and the ultimate stress Fu equals 60 ksi.
+We have one category for high-strength low alloys: ASTM A 572.
+It has five grades, grade 42, for which the yield stress equals 42 ksi, and the ultimate stress Fu equals 60 ksi.

-The fourth grade is grade 60 for which the yield stress equals 60 ksi and the ultimate stress Fu equals 75 ksi.
+The fourth grade is grade 60, for which the yield stress is 60 ksi and the ultimate stress Fu is 75 ksi.

-The last grade is grade 65 for which the yield stress equals 65 ksi and the ultimate stress Fu equals 80 ksi.
+The last grade is grade 65, for which the yield stress is 65 ksi and the ultimate stress Fu is 80 ksi.

 Corrosion-resistant high-strength low alloy-AISC table 2-5 for plates-CM#14.